linode/docs/docs/guides/development/python/use-paramiko-python-to-ssh-server/index.md

     conda install -c anaconda paramiko

-or similar, as appropriate to your own working Python environment.
+or as appropriate to your own working Python environment.

 ## A Paramiko SSH Example

 You can quickly experience Paramiko for yourself: create `first_experiment.py` with the contents of the file below.
-Ensure that you update the file with your Linode server's details for host numeric address, account, and password.
+Ensure that you update the file with your Linode server's details for `host` numeric address, `username`, and `password`.

 {{< file "first_experiment.py" >}}
 import paramiko

 command = "df"
 # Update the next three lines with your